process-analytics/bpmn-visualization-examples/README.md

 You can find more detail in our [Contributing guide](CONTRIBUTING.md).
 Participation in this open source project is subject to a [Code of Conduct](https://github.com/process-analytics/.github/blob/main/CODE_OF_CONDUCT.md).

-:sparkles: A BIG thanks to all our contributors :slightly_smiling_face:
+✨ A BIG thanks to all our contributors 🙂

 ## 📃 License